flrnnet/hosts/README.md

-Amazon Whitelist for proper working of Amazon Devices and Apps.
+amazon-whitelist for proper working of Amazon Devices and Apps.